hui-liu/Yellowhorn_genome/README.md

 - Calculate co-expression network using Seidr

-  - Infer:  independent gene-gene networks are created by a multitude of algorithms
+  - Infer: Independent gene-gene networks are created by a multitude of algorithms

     `seidr_algorithms.sh`